Fernándo Ochoa Antich: Early life and education

 Fernándo Ochoa Antich was born in 1938.
-He earned his law degree from the Santa Maria University in 1989.
+He earned his law degree from Santa Maria University in 1989.

 Career

 Ministry of Foreign Affairs

-In 1991, president Carlos Andres Perez named him Minister of Defense of Venezuela.
+In 1991, president Carlos Andrés Pérez named him Minister of Defense of Venezuela.

 As Minister of Defense, Ochoa Antich had to face several coup d'état attempts in 1992.
-In January 1992, he began to respond to rumors that there was a coup d'etat being planned by Hugo Chavez, then a major in the military.
-Despite Ochoa Antich's advice that the matter be addressed directly, Perez dismissed the rumors.
-On February 3, 1992, Perez returned from a trip to Switzerland, and when alerted about an uprising in Caracas, he neglected to inform Ochoa Antich, and instead went to rest, before moving several hours later to Miraflores Palace.
+In January 1992, he began to respond to rumors that there was a coup d'etat being planned by Hugo Chávez, then a major in the military.
+Despite Ochoa Antich's advice that the matter be addressed directly, Pérez dismissed the rumors.
+On February 3, 1992, Pérez returned from a trip to Switzerland, and when alerted about an uprising in Caracas, he neglected to inform Ochoa Antich, and instead went to rest, before moving several hours later to Miraflores Palace.
 Later that night, on February 4 a group of military men led by Chavez attempted a coup against Pérez.
-Chavez used tanks and paratroopers to take control of the palace and presidential residence.
-When dealing with the crisis, Ochoa Antich remained the loyal defense minister of Perez.
-Although his actions resulted in quelling the conflict and saving the president's life, Ochoa Antich would later state that allowing Chavez to speak on public television was a "mistake," stating "I was responsible, I authored it, I was wrong," as it allowed Chavez to gain political success in the future over Perez.
+Chávez used tanks and paratroopers to take control of the palace and presidential residence.
+When dealing with the crisis, Ochoa Antich remained the loyal defense minister of Pérez.
+Although his actions resulted in quelling the conflict and saving the president's life, Ochoa Antich would later state that allowing Chávez to speak on public television was a "mistake," stating "I was responsible, I authored it, I was wrong," as it allowed Chávez to gain political success in the future over Perez.